Overview

 Getting There

-• By Train: The nearest railway station is Derry Londonderry, on the NI Railways network; from there, a short taxi ride or bus journey will bring you to Killaloo.
+- By Train: The nearest station is Derry Londonderry, served by NI Railways.
+From the station, a taxi or local bus can take you to Killaloo in about 15 minutes.